chadwick-green/chadwick-green/README.md

 - 👋 Hi, I’m @chadwick-green
-- 👀 I’m interested in becoming a front-end developer with an emphasis on UI/UX design.
+- 👀 I’m interested in becoming a front-end developer with an emphasis on elegant, functional UI/UX design.
 - 🌱 I’m currently re-learning HTML, CSS, and JS after nearly two decades away from development.

 <!---